hollyschinsky/ios-webview-www/README.md

 3. Close your native Xcode project and open the newly created `.xcworkspace` project in the same folder which now includes all of the Cordova dependency pods

 4. You're ready to use Cordova dependecies.
 See below for further notes for specific details.

-### Tips
-* Be sure to change the target name to your native project name
-* You may need to change the version of platform specified or specify certain versions for other plugins.
-* If you update anything in the podfile where you have to run a `pod install` again, you must close the Workspace project in Xcode and open the newly generated one.

 ### Detailed Usage - Embedding Cordova in a Native iOS Project
 [Short Demo Video](https://www.youtube.com/watch?v=AzGmTeMsXxI)